 I love it when process art gets all mixed up with science.
 Oil and water painting does just that.
-It’s all about the process, but it also teaches physical science properties to preschoolers.
+It’s all about exploring process art while teaching preschoolers about physical science properties.
+Be sure to check out all our process art activities for preschoolers.

 It’s a matter and mixtures activity (yeah, that’s chemistry) that combined with some watercolors makes a beautiful piece of frame-worthy art.